 Supports Coordination involves the location, coordination, and monitoring of needed services and supports.
-The Supports Coordinator assists participants in obtaining and coordinating needed waiver and other State plan services, as well as housing, medical, social, vocational, and other community services, regardless of funding source.
-This includes locating, coordinating and monitoring needed services and supports when a participant is admitted to a hospital.
+The Supports Coordinator (SC) assists participants in obtaining and coordinating needed waiver and other State plan services, as well as housing, medical, social, vocational, and other community services, regardless of funding source.